TophatSynth/grimdark_fantasy_land/Home.md

 <br>
 - Would like an Alchemy-System
 - Flora & Fauna: Should we go full fantastical or use real world animals at least to keep things grounded (and less work)?
+	- {I'd say go with what we did for Vilenought.
+Real world animals, corrupted by the veil}